MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 The upper section of the **Payload** panel displays a sample of the API request code for the purchase, account creation, or account login event you are creating.
 This sample provides you with an example of the fields you can use to create a new rule.
 Sample payloads for purchase, account creation, and account login events are different and cannot be used interchangeably.
 When you create a rule, you may not use all the fields shown in the payload, or you may use additional fields not shown in the payload panel.

 You can modify the sample payload to better reflect the data you want to send to Fraud Protection.
 When you change the payload, it has no impact on which data you are sending or not sending.
 It is provided as an example of the fields and the values you can use in the rule you are creating.
-For information on how to reference payload fields in rule clauses, see (link).
+For information on how to reference payload fields in rule clauses, see [Clauses](rules.md#clauses).

  The lower section of this panel contains the scores available to use from Fraud Protection’s adaptive AI.
 Note that the values shown are simply samples.
 The value itself can be edited and is not itself meaningful.
-Also, note that in prior-to-all scoring clauses (link) the scores shown here cannot be used.
+Also, note that in [prior-to-all scoring clauses](rules.md#prior-to-all-scoring-clauses) the scores shown here cannot be used.

-For information on how to evaluate your rule against the sample payload and scores, see (link).
+For information on how to evaluate your rule against the sample payload and scores, see [Payload](rules.md#payload).

 ### Conditions